Diabetes and ADL’s – Who Manages Care?

 Dietitian

-Vancouver Home Health Care Agency can help provide the skilled and unskilled professionals necessary to help keep a diabetes patient in the home for as long as possible.
-We are determined to help you understand how our agency will help your loved one with in-home diabetes management and daily care.
+Vancouver Home Health Care Agency can facilitate the provision of both skilled and unskilled professionals required to support diabetes patients in their home environment for as long as possible.
+We are committed to helping you understand how our agency can assist your loved one with in-home diabetes management and daily care.